rascul/lyntin-modules/README.md

 * idle - will one day be an anti idle thing for wotmud

+* ifvar - #ifvar command to check for existence of a variable

 * lyntinuser.py - my (currently empty) lyntinuser module

 * repeatenter - enables the ability to repeat last command by hitting enter but